Recycle Your Water Bottle

 When schools use recycled paper, it creates a large environmental benefit due to the amount of paper used for printing, copies, and homework.
 Even better when toilet paper, paper towels, and napkins come from recycled paper.

 The Alabama Outdoor Classroom Program provides free technical and organizational assistance for schools.
-Their Outdoor Classroom Toolbox includes grant opportunities.
+Their Outdoor Classrooms Conservation Program includes grant opportunities.

 EPA Classroom Material including